 You will meet as a group for eight weekly 2½ hour sessions plus a whole-day session of extended mindfulness practice on Saturday 10th June.
 Under the guidance of experienced mindfulness teacher, Rebecca Crane, you will learn about mindfulness and will be introduced to a range of mindfulness practices.
 These practices will help you gain awareness of your thoughts, moods, emotions and bodily sensations so that you can develop new ways of responding to stress and events in your life.

 Rebecca Crane, PhD, MA, PFHEA, DipCot directs the Centre for Mindfulness Research and Practice at Bangor University and has played a leading role in its development since it was founded in 2001.
 Prior to this she worked in the mental health field as an Occupational Therapist and an integrative counsellor.
 She teaches and trains internationally in both Mindfulness-Based Cognitive Therapy and Mindfulness-Based Stress Reduction (MBSR), and is a certified MBSR teacher with the Center for Mindfulness at the University of Massachusetts Medical School.
 She is a Principal Fellow with the Higher Education Academy.
 Her research focuses on how the evidence on mindfulness-based interventions can be translated into practice settings, with a particular focus on the influence and integrity of the teaching process.
 She has written Mindfulness-Based Cognitive Therapy: The CBT Distinctive Features Series; Routledge, 2009.

-For more information and to book a place, please visit our website Scroll right down to book a place.
+For 2018 dates and more information and to book a place, please visit our website Scroll right down to “Apply for this course”.